 El Palmar National Park

-The main activities at El Palmar are walking and wildlife spotting – especially birdwatching; but you may be able to also spot capybara.
-Throughout the park you will find several trails leading to the best viewpoints, such as the one to the Rio Uruguay.
+The main activities at El Palmar are walking and wildlife spotting—especially birdwatching; you may also spot capybara.
+Throughout the park, you will find several trails leading to the best viewpoints, such as the one to the Rio Uruguay.
 One of the best ways to explore the park is by bike.

-The easiest access point is Ubajay, which is about 6 km (3.7 miles) and from where you can take a taxi all the way to the park.
-Alternatively, opt to stay at either Colon (1 hour drive) or Concordia (which is about 1.5 hours drive) and rent a car to visit independently.
+The easiest access point is Ubajay, which is about 6 km (3.7 miles) away and from where you can take a taxi all the way to the park.
+Alternatively, you can stay at either Colon (a 1-hour drive) or Concordia (a 1.5-hour drive) and rent a car to visit independently.

 Iberá National Park